-I am pleased to present the 2022 edition of PwC's publication Doing Business in the Netherlands.
-Doing business internationally expands a company's horizon and offers unique opportunities for being able to contribute to society, growth, innovation and trust.
-When doing business in the Netherlands, a company enters one of the most open economies in the world.
-It offers an outstanding infrastructure - including Europe's largest port - a competitive business climate and a strong workforce.
-The Dutch tax system features several incentives to stimulate innovation and business activities.
-And as an internationally oriented country, the Netherlands is home to many most of them highly educated - foreign workers.
+Doing business internationally broadens a company's horizon and offers unique opportunities to contribute to society, growth, innovation and confidence.
+When a company does business in the Netherlands, it enters one of the most open economies in the world.
+It offers excellent infrastructure - including Europe's largest port -, a competitive business climate and a strong workforce.
+The Dutch tax system has various incentives to encourage innovation and business activity.
+And as an internationally oriented country, the Netherlands hosts many - mostly highly skilled - foreign workers.